triton-inference-server/developer_tools/server/README.md

 ##### InferRequest

 `InferRequest` carries the information for a inference request.
-This object allows you to set inference options, add inputs and outputs to a request.
+This object allows you to set inference options, add inputs and requeseted outputs to a request.

 ##### InferResult